Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 #### Profiles

-##### Profiles Views

-* Test that a logged in user can view the profile
-* Test that the profile information gets saved correctly
-* Test that the order history displays when requested

 ##### Profiles Forms

 * Test that the user profile form fields aren't required
-* Test that the placeholder star is presented correctly
 * Test the meta class of the user profile form

 ##### Profiles Models

+* Test that the string method returns the username
 * Test the getting user profile model

+##### Profiles Views

+* Test that the Profiles page URL exists
+* Test that the Profiles page URL is accessible by name
+* Test that a logged in user can view the profile
-* Test that the string method returns the username
+* Test that the profile information gets saved correctly
-* Test the user string
+* Test that the order history displays when requested

 ![Profiles App testing report from coverage](testing/profiles-testing.png)